 We love the Land Registry

 The Land Registry consistently reports high levels of your approval – with a customer satisfaction rate of 94%.
-With rates as high as this, it is unsurprising that nearly 70% of you want the service to remain in public hands.
+With rates as high as this, it is unsurprising that nearly 70% of us want the service to remain in public hands.

 To continue to make life easier for consumers, the Land Registry is also planning moves to increased digital services.
 In the Autumn Statement 2016, the government admitted that this would be easier if the Land Registry was kept in public hands.

 “Following consultation the government has decided that HM Land Registry should focus on becoming a more digital data-driven registration business, and to do this will remain in the public sector” Autumn Statement 2016

 The proposal to make Land Registry data free and easy to access would be brilliant as it would allow you to see who really owns our land.
 This idea has also been strongly supported by the housing charity Shelter, who argue more open data would help the market work efficiently and more homes to be built.